 - There are 50 Children’s Aid Societies that provide services for Ontario’s children, youth and families.

 - Some Children’s Aid Societies are referred to as Child and Family Services, such as Dufferin Child and Family Services.

 - In addition to child protection, some agencies provide additional services to their community including children’s mental health services and developmental services, as well as parenting and youth programs.

 - Each Children’s Aid Society has their own Board of Directors.

 In Ontario, Children’s Aid Societies have the exclusive legal responsibility to provide child protection services 365 days a year, 24 hours a day.
-The activities and purpose of a Children’s Aid Society are set out in the Child and Family Services Act.
+The activities and purpose of a Children’s Aid Society are set out in the Child, Youth and Family Services Act.